datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:5d0f6f3efd
 ## Deal with it!

-The three columns, `black`, `blue`, and `brown`, essentially represent the same variable: eye color.
+The three columns, `Black`, `Blue`, and `Brown`, essentially represent the same variable: eye color.
 It would make much more sense to merge them into one column.
 Use melt to do it!

 *** =instructions
 - Melt `black`, `blue`, and `brown` into one column